Go Your Own Way: Release and initial response

-Although the release date for Rumours was set for February 1977, Fleetwood Mac wanted a single out by Christmas 1976; "Go Your Own Way", which had just been mastered, was chosen to fulfill that role.
+Although the release date for Rumours was set for February 1977, Fleetwood Mac wanted a single out in the US by Christmas 1976 (although in the UK and other markets, the single was released in February 1977); "Go Your Own Way", which had just been mastered, was chosen to fulfill that role.
 This marketing move proved to be a boon to album sales: Pre-orders had reached 800,000 copies, which at the time was the largest advance sale in Warner Brothers' history.

-B. Mitchel Reed, a Los Angeles radio deejay in the 1970s, was underwhelmed when he first played the single on his program.
-After the song had finished, he said "I don't know about that one" to his listeners.
-Later that day, Buckingham contacted Reed, demanding to know what the problem was.
-Reed informed Buckingham that he had a difficult time finding beat one of the song.
+B. Mitchel Reed, a Los Angeles radio deejay in the 1970s, was underwhelmed when he first played the single on his program, telling his listeners "I don't know about that one".
+Later that day, Buckingham contacted Reed, asking what his issues were with the song; Reed informed Buckingham that he had a difficult time finding beat one.
 Buckingham attributed the problem to the acoustic guitar track he added late into production.
-While he maintained that the acoustic guitar glued the whole piece together, its unusual entrance created confusion over the location of beat one.
-"As soon as I came up with the acoustic part, the whole song came to life for me because it acted as a foil for the vocals and a rhythmic counterpoint…so when it comes in, you don't have a reference point for where the 'one' is, or where the beat is at all.
-It's only after the first chorus comes in that you can realize where you are – and that's what that deejay was confused about."
+He maintained that the acoustic guitar was an essential component in gluing the composition together but also believed that its entrance created confusion over the location of beat one.

-Fleetwood, on the other hand, blamed his drumming but defended his playing as "capitalizing on (his) own ineptness".
+Fleetwood characterised his playing as "capitalizing on (his) own ineptness".
 Since then, Fleetwood has declared "Go Your Own Way" as one of his favorite songs to play, and praised Buckingham's contributions to the track.
-Jeff Porcaro, the drummer for Boz Scaggs, as well as a founding member of Toto, was particularly impressed with Fleetwood's drumming on "Go Your Own Way".
-On nights when Boz Scaggs opened for Fleetwood Mac during their tour, Porcaro would watch Fleetwood from the side of the stage.
-Intrigued by his unorthodox playing, Porcaro approached Fleetwood after a live gig:
+Jeff Porcaro, the drummer for Boz Scaggs, as well as a founding member of Toto, was particularly impressed with Fleetwood's drumming on "Go Your Own Way" during live performances.
+On nights when Boz Scaggs opened for Fleetwood Mac, Porcaro watched Fleetwood's drumming from the side of the stage.
+Intrigued by his playing, Porcaro approached Fleetwood after a live gig; Fleetwood explained to Porcaro that his dyslexia prevented him from understanding the minutiae of his drumming.

-I've watched, I've tried to understand it.
-Nothing you do up there makes sense, but it sounds beautiful.
-What's your method?
-What are you doing in that last fill of "Go Your Own Way"?
-I can't figure it out!
-I've been watching every night.
-What do you do in the last measure on that last beat?
-Is the snare ahead or behind?
-Fleetwood explained to Porcaro that his dyslexia prevented him from understanding the minutiae of his drumming.
 Fleetwood said of that conversation, "It was only after we continued to talk that Jeff realized I wasn't kidding around.
-We eventually had a tremendous laugh about it..."
+We eventually had a tremendous laugh about it."